k2view-academy/K2View-Academy/articles/44_administration_and_operations/README.md

-<strong>Administration and Operations</strong>
+<strong>Technical Notes</strong>

-The Administration and Operations section of the K2view Knowledge Base is a centralized resource providing technical notes (technotes) on critical operational areas required to install, configure, scale, and manage the K2view platform.
+The Technical Notes section of the K2view Knowledge Base is a centralized resource providing technical notes (technotes) on critical operational areas required to install, configure, scale, and manage the K2view platform.
 The technotes are organized in the top-level categories listed below.

 These technotes are tailored for system architects, DevOps engineers, administrators, and end users who seek practical guidance that supplements the primary K2view reference documentation.